Get a Customized Website SEO Audit and Online Marketing Strategy and Action

 Use Hyphens to Separate Words

-Hyphens improve readability and are recommended by search engines.
-Avoid underscores or spaces, as they can create confusion.
+Hyphens improve readability and are the preferred separator for search engines.
+Avoid underscores or spaces, as they reduce clarity and may affect interpretation.

 Avoid Dynamic Parameters